uraimo/DS18B20.swift/README.md

 # Summary

-This is a library for the DS18B20 temperature sensor, available in various forms, from a classic ICs to waterproof probes.
+This is a library for the DS18B20 temperature sensor, available in various forms, from classic ICs to waterproof probes.

 The sensor uses the 1-Wire protocol to communicate.